Draw and match dates, who's playing who, how it works, 2022 World Cup qualifying.

 Group 4: Albania, Belarus, Lithuania, Kazakhstan

 How do the Leagues work?

-Teams play each other home and away, with the four group winners of League A qualifying for the UEFA Nations League Finals in June 2021, which feature semi-finals, a third-place match and the final.
+Teams play each other home and away, with the four group winners of League A qualifying for the UEFA Nations League Finals, which feature semi-finals, a third-place match and the final.
 The group winners in Leagues B, C and D gain promotion and those who finish bottom of the groups in Leagues A and B will be relegated.

 World Cup qualifying initially remains largely the same, with ten group winners advancing directly to the finals in Qatar.
 The format of the play-offs has evolved, though, and will now consist of two knockout rounds from which three teams qualify.
 It will involve the ten group runners-up plus the best two UEFA Nations League group winners (based on their overall UEFA Nations League rankings) who did not directly qualify or reach the play-offs.

 Note: The format of the World Cup qualifying competition is subject to final ratification by FIFA.